-We all know, what we have done to our cities – rapid urbanization has depleted the cities with natural resources.
+We all know, what we have done to our cities – rapid urbanization has depleted the cities of natural resources.
 In addition, pollution from factories & vehicles is making the environment even more contaminated.

 - 21 of the world’s 30 cities with the worst air pollution are in India, according to the 2019 World Air Quality Report

 - 6 of the world’s 10 most polluted cities are in India.